 - Expected upgrade date: September 2025

 It’s a seriously powerful smartwatch, but the drawback of single-day battery life remains the current mid-range option’s Achilles heel.
-The ultra-large display is also a lot to handle on the wrist, compounded by the fact it’s only available in 42mm and 46mm case sizes.
+The ultra-large display is also a lot to handle on the wrist, compounded by the fact that it’s only available in 42mm and 46mm case sizes.

 Like every other Series device, this is the best Apple Watch for most people.
 It will also remain a top device for many years to come, and, if Apple’s form around designs holds, be the up-to-date look until the Series 13 is released.